Our Professional Patrons

 Annemarie has worked within forensic services and has held down various NHS community services positions, treating adults with complex and chronic mental health problems.
 In addition to this she is also part of the Centre for Anxiety Disorders and Trauma (CADAT) team at the Maudsley Hospital (London).
 There she works as a national specialist treating people who have body image concerns or Body Dysmorphic Disorder (BDD) and Obsessive Compulsive Disorder (OCD).
 She has a particular interest in complex anxiety presentations, perfectionism and communication skills.

-Dr Az Hakeem – visiting Professor of psychiatry and psychology
+Dr Az Hakeem – Consultant Psychiatrist

 Az completed his medical training at University College London and then trained in Psychiatry at The Royal Free Hospital, The Tavistock and Portman Clinics and West London Mental Health.
 In addition to training in Psychiatry he has also completed training as a Psychoanalytic Psychotherapist at The Tavistock and Portman Clinics, Mentalisation Based Therapy at The Anna Freud Centre and as a Group Analyst at The Institute of Group Analysis.